Vishesh7582/Portfolio/README.md

 ```

-The application will be available at http://localhost:5173.
+The application will be available at http://localhost:5173 and https://visheshportf.netlify.app/

 # Usage